Why Is Fractional Distillation Better Than Simple

 The first step in fractional distillation is to heat up the mixture until it reaches its boiling point.
 At this point, some of the components will vaporize while others remain liquid.
 The vapors are then passed through a condenser where they are cooled and condensed back into liquid form.
 The condensate is then collected in flasks or other vessels depending on its composition and temperature at which it was collected.

-See also What Is The Chemical Formula Of Distilled Water
+See also What Is In Distilled Water

 Once all of the condensate has been collected, it can then be separated into individual fractions based on their boiling points.
 This process involves slowly increasing the temperature until each fraction has been completely separated from one another.
 It’s important to note that each fraction must be carefully monitored to ensure that no component boils over during this process as this could lead to impurities being added back into the mixture during collection.